 First-party intent data tools

-First-party intent data tools provide invaluable insights into customer behavior and help optimize your marketing strategies.
+First-party intent tools show you what prospects do on your site, in your emails, and in your CRM.
 Here are some essential tools and their functionalities:

 Website analytics tools